 - Building something?
 The best way to paint plywood: do it before cutting it.
 Then just touch-up the edges where you cut: this saves a lot of time.

-- All you ever need to know about plywood (every type of composite) is on Wikipedia, Lord of the Internet.
+- All you ever need to know about plywood (every type of composite) is on this Wikipedia entry.

 - Here is a great video all about the types and uses of plywood and composites.